vsanthanam/StackQueue/README.md

 ### Sorting & Filtering
 See the documentation for details on the various methods for deriving or mutating sorted / filtered stacks & queues.

+## Documentation

+Documentation is made with Jazzy, and is hosted on GitHub pages.
+You can find it [here](https://code.vsanthanam.com/StackQueue/Documentation)